Frequently Asked Questions

 - Score report: The SSAT score report presents three section scores: verbal, reading, and quantitative.
 The ISEE score report presents four section scores: verbal reasoning, reading comprehension, quantitative reasoning, and mathematics achievement.
 On both tests, the raw score is converted into a scaled score to account for the difficulty between different tests.
 On the SSAT, the scaled score is converted into a percentile score, whereas on the ISEE, the primary normative score is a stanine.

-- Guessing strategy: While the Middle and Upper Level SSAT have a guessing penalty where students receive 1 point for each correct answer, 0 points for questions left blank, and lose ¼ point for each wrong answer, the Lower Level SSAT does not have a guessing penalty.
+- Guessing strategy: While the Middle and Upper-Level SSAT have a guessing penalty where students receive 1 point for each correct answer, 0 points for questions left blank, and lose ¼ point for each wrong answer, the Lower Level SSAT does not have a guessing penalty.
 Likewise, the ISEE does not have a guessing penalty.
-Students receive 1 point for each correct answer and 0 points for every incorrect answer or unanswered questions.
+Students receive 1 point for each correct answer and 0 points for every incorrect answer or unanswered question.

 - Verbal section: Students need to answer synonym questions for both the ISEE and SSAT.
 The difference is that ISEE features sentence completions, while the SSAT has analogy questions.

-- Writing sample: Students complete an unscored writing sample for both the ISEE and SSAT..
+- Writing sample: Students complete an unscored writing sample for both the ISEE and SSAT.
 The writing is sent to schools together with the scores for the multiple-choice sections of the test.
-This is part of a student’s applications portfolio which is submitted to the admissions officers.
+This is part of a student’s application portfolio which is submitted to the admissions officers.

 ISEE – Students may register to take the ISEE up to three times in a 12-month admission cycle, once in any or all of three testing seasons.
 Given the timeline in the Bay Area, students will be able to take it twice, once in Fall and once in Winter.
 The seasons are Fall (August–November), Winter (December–March), and Spring/Summer (April–July).
 Please refer to the ISEE website for more details.